Since today is Father's Day, I would like to take a week's hiatus from the Justifiable Evil postings to remember my father.

 We would probably still be living in New York, had not a multimillionaire named Angel Ramos decided to establish the first television station in Puerto Rico – Telemundo.
 Mr. Ramos traveled personally to New York, and asked my father to join him as one of the station's staff directors.
 It was an offer – to make history and work at what he most loved – that my father could not refuse.

 Thus, in 1954, my family moved back to Puerto Rico.
 And in no time at all, my dad became a household name in the island.
 When I was young, I used to wonder what it was that made people react to him the way they did when they saw him.
 Invariably, they would call him "Mario," (never Mr. Pabon) even though they had never met him, as if they were greeting a long lost friend or a member of their family.
 As I grew older, I understood their reactions better.
-My father visited his fans' homes every evening, exposing his viewers to a varied range of emotions and situations that made them feel as if they had known him all of their lives.
+Through the television screen, my father visited his fans' homes every evening, exposing his viewers to a varied range of emotions and situations that made them feel as if they had known him all of their lives.

 But that was only part of the explanation.
 There were other actors (heartthrobs and villains alike) who competed with my father for the public's attention, but who were never received with the same warmth and familiarity.
 I came to realize even later in life the reason for it.
 My father relished the attention the public lavished on him.
 I never saw him refuse an autograph, or fail to greet anyone with a smile, no matter how tired or stressed he felt.
 He truly appreciated his fans, and they sensed it, and loved him for it.

 Not that he lacked a temper.
 As a director, he was a perfectionist.
-He worked in a business filled with large-sized egos, who sometimes would try force their views as to "how things should be done," or fail to follow his instructions.
+He worked in a business filled with large-sized egos, who sometimes would try to force their views as to "how things should be done," or fail to follow his instructions.
 "How things should be done," however, was my father's job, and whenever somebody took things into his or her own hands, they would be exposed to the full intensity of his wrath.
 Most of the time, however, he led by example, with humor, patience, and talent.
 And at the end of the day, most of those who had experienced his "dark side" would grudgingly admit that he had been right.

 Be they dramas, comedies or musical reviews, his shows consistently topped the ratings.
 He directed some of the most famous names in the United States and Latin America at that time, including such greats as Pedro Vargas, Sarita Montiel, Rafael, Tom Jones and even Muhammed Ali.
 Many of the then-rising Puerto Rican stars, such as Chucho Avellanet, Danny Rivera and Lucesita Benitez developed into full-fledged professionals under his careful eye.
 Sammy Davis Jr. called him one of the best directors with whom he had ever worked.